ydjameslee/group_academic/content/authors/junli/_index.md

 - Researchers
 ---

-‪Thomas Frauenheim is a chair professor of computational material science at Beijing Computational Science Research Center.
+Dr. Jun LI is a Postdoctoral Researcher at Shenzhen JL Computational Science And Applied Research Institute.